 I never met a deviled egg I didn’t like, however, this is not your mama’s recipe!
 I discovered these delicious deviled eggs with bacon years ago in the book Special Occasions by John Hadamuscin.
-The horseradish and vinegar in these give them a tangy kick, while melted butter and bacon make them rich and indulgent.
+The horseradish and vinegar in this recipe gives them a tangy kick, while melted butter and bacon make them rich and indulgent.

 I think deviled eggs were the very first thing I ever “cooked” when I was a little girl.
-I saw it on a children’s cooking segment at around 7 or 8 years old and thought, “I can do that!”
+I saw it on a children’s cooking segment when I was about 7 or 8 years old and thought, “I can do that!”
 Of course that was very basic with mayonnaise, mustard, pickle relish, and not much else to jazz it up.
-This recipe is truly the best incarnation of deviled eggs I’ve ever had, and they’re always one of the first things to go when we take them to a potluck or serve them at Easter brunch.
+This recipe is truly the best incarnation of deviled eggs I’ve ever had, and they’re always one of the first things to go when we take them to a potluck party or serve them at Easter brunch.